Aircraft Trajectory Dataset Augmentation in Latent Space: Numerical Experiments

-\subsection{Qualitative Evaluation}
+\subsection{Qualitative evaluation}

-We applied t-SNE~\cite{van2008visualizing} to the datasets of actual and generated aircraft trajectories to visualize how well they match each other.
-For a deeper analysis, we also applied it to the first and second derivatives of aircraft trajectories (i.e., velocity and acceleration), which allowed us to assess whether the generated trajectories adequately capture the dynamic behavior of aircraft over time.
-Additionally, we visualized the top view (latitude and longitude) of the generated trajectories, which allowed us to evaluate how well the generated trajectories satisfy various operational constraints, including the designated entry points into the airspace and the FAF that aircraft must pass through to prepare for landing.
+We applied t-distributed stochastic neighbor embedding (t-SNE)~\cite{van2008visualizing} to the datasets of actual and generated aircraft trajectories to visualize how well they match each other.
+For deeper analysis, we also applied it to the first and second derivatives of aircraft trajectories (velocity and acceleration) to assess whether the generated trajectories adequately capture the dynamic behavior of aircraft over time.
+We visualized the top view (latitude and longitude) of the generated trajectories to evaluate how well the generated trajectories satisfy various operational constraints, including the designated entry points to the airspace and the FAF that aircraft must pass through to prepare for landing.